Writing Workflows

 Standalone TypeScript Files

-Workflow files generated by gaji are completely standalone and self-contained.
-You can run them directly with any TypeScript runtime (tsx, ts-node, Deno) to output the workflow JSON.
-This makes debugging and inspection easy!
+Workflow files generated by gaji can run standalone.
+You can execute them directly with any TypeScript runtime (tsx, ts-node, Deno) to output the workflow JSON.
+Convenient for debugging and inspection.

 Basic Structure